fuzzylabs/edge-vision-power-estimation/model_training/README.md

 ### Preprocessing and Training Scripts

-[create_dataset.sh](./create_dataset.sh) script provides a helpful utility to get preprocessed and training dataset from raw dataset.
+The [create_dataset.sh](./create_dataset.sh) script provides a helpful utility for obtaining preprocessed and training datasets from the raw dataset.
 The script performs the following operations

 1. `Lines 5:14`: Setup the configuration required to pull raw dataset from DagsHub repository.
 2. `Lines 28:36`: Pull the raw dataset from DagsHub and store it in `raw_data` folder locally.